ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 - Manage records
   - Create at least 2 records
   - To create
-    - As done here `Insert record with multiple field values`
+    - As done here `Create record with multiple field values`
     - Use these details
     ```php
       Route::get('/ExampleRoute48', function(){